-Roasted Strawberry Cottage Cheese Bowl
+Strawberry Cottage Cheese Breakfast Bowl

 This post may include affiliate links.
 Thank you for your support.

-This strawberry cottage cheese bowl pairs maple roasted strawberries, oats and coconut with cottage cheese for a delicious, protein-packed breakfast.
+This strawberry cottage cheese breakfast bowl pairs maple roasted strawberries, oats and coconut with cottage cheese for a delicious, protein-packed breakfast.

 Roasting the strawberries not only enhances their flavor and sweetness, but it helps the berries release a little juice which makes for the perfect sauce to mix into a bowl of cottage cheese.